josedan10/finance-bot/README.md

 Publisher: Weijan Chen
 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=cweijan.vscode-mysql-client2

-- To run the database you need to execute the command `npm run init-db`.
 - While running the database command, open another terminal and run `npx prisma migrate dev` to execute the migrations, and run the db seeders.
 - To run the seeders manually execute `npx prisma db seed`. (optional)
 - Inside the docker/docker-compose.yml file you can find the database configuration.